littlebenlittle/financial-planner/dev-blog/02-Defining-the-Process.md

   version of log entries
 - Each component is specified by a state machine that ingests events, updates its state, and emits other events

+### Temoporal Specification

+LTL lets us specify predicates over a linear (non-branching) sequence of evets.

+For this app, the LTL formulas I need include

+"For all P eventually Q", after some event that matches P, there is eventually an event that matches Q

+"For all P never Q", after some event matches P, there are no subsequent events matching Q

+The complexity of model-checking formulas like this is O(n^2) for n the length of the model instance, i.e. number of events in the sequence.